Marlin Mine

-The Marlin Mine is a gold mine in Guatemala owned by Montana Exploradora de Guatemala, S.A (Montana), which is a subsidiary of Canadian company Goldcorp.
+The Marlin Mine is a gold mine in Guatemala owned by Montana Exploradora de Guatemala, Montana, which is a subsidiary of Canadian company Goldcorp.

 Location and description

-The Marlin gold mine site is located at 15.234852°N 91.689418°W and spans the boundary of two municipalities in Guatemala – San Miguel Ixtahuacán (San Miguel) and Sipacapa, both within the San Marcos Department – which is 300 kilometers by paved and gravel road from Guatemala City.
-The elevation of the site ranges from 1,800 to 2,300 meters above sea level.
+The Marlin gold mine site is located at 15.234852°N 91.689418°W and spans the boundary of two municipalities in Guatemala – San Miguel Ixtahuacán (San Miguel) and Sipacapa, both within the San Marcos Department – which is 300 kilometers (186 miles) by paved and gravel road from Guatemala City.
+The elevation of the site ranges from 1,800 to 2,300 (1.12 to 1.43 mi) meters above sea level.

 The ore body and approximately 87% of the mine property are in the municipality of San Miguel.

 Exploration and mining history

 The Marlin deposit was discovered through regional exploration in 1998 by Montana Exploradora, S.A. and was later purchased by Francisco Gold Corporation in 2000.
-In 2002 Francisco merged into Glamis Gold and the mine was brought into production in 2005 by Glamis.
-The following year Glamis was acquired by Goldcorp.
+In 2002, Francisco merged into Glamis Gold and the mine was brought into production in 2005 by Glamis.
+The following year, Glamis was acquired by Goldcorp.